open-cogsci/sigmund-ai/sigmund/static/about.md

 Sigmund is a powerful, privacy-focused AI assistant (or chatbot).
-It is a web app that built on state-of-the-art large language models (LLMs).
+It is a web app that is built on state-of-the-art large language models (LLMs).

 [TOC]